 APPAC, a minority shareholder group of Vivendi Universal, initiated an inquiry in the Paris Court of Appeal into various issues relating to Vivendi, including Vivendi's financial disclosures, the appropriateness of executive compensation, and trading in Vivendi stock by certain individuals previously associated with Vivendi.
 The inquiry has encompassed certain trading by Mr. Bronfman in Vivendi stock.
-Several individuals, including Mr. Bronfman (the former Vice Chairman of Vivendi) and the former CEO, CFO and COO of Vivendi, had been given the status of "mis en examen" in connection with the inquiry.
+Several individuals, including

+Mr. Bronfman (the former Vice Chairman of Vivendi) and the former CEO, CFO and COO of Vivendi, had been given the status of "mis en examen" in connection with the inquiry.
 Although there is no equivalent to "mis en examen" in the U.S. system of jurisprudence, it is a preliminary stage of proceedings that does not entail any filing of charges.

 In January 2009, the Paris public prosecutor formally recommended that no charges be filed and that Mr. Bronfman not be referred for trial.
 On October 22, 2009, the investigating magistrate rejected the prosecutor's recommendation and released an order referring for trial Mr. Bronfman and six other individuals, including the former CEO, CFO and COO of Vivendi.
-While the inquiry encompassed various issues, Mr. Bronfman has been referred for trial solely with respect to certain trading in Vivendi stock.
-The outcome of any subsequent proceedings with respect to Mr. Bronfman is uncertain at this time.
+While the inquiry encompassed various issues, Mr. Bronfman was referred for trial solely with respect to certain trading in Vivendi stock.
+The trial concluded on June 25, 2010.
+At the trial, the public prosecutor argued that Mr. Bronfman and all of the other defendants in the trial should be acquitted.
+In addition, the lead civil claimant in the case, APPAC, stated that it believed Mr. Bronfman should be acquitted.
+The outcome of the trial and any subsequent proceedings with respect to Mr. Bronfman is uncertain at this time.
 Mr. Bronfman believes that his trading in Vivendi stock was at all times proper.